m1dnight/Codebox/README.md

 password provided in that file to be able to log in.

 This should be all the build and run the project.

+## Disclaimer

+This project is old and uncommented.
+If you see code which makes you think I should never write a line of code again, I apologize.
+I was young and ignorant.